jefvel/game-base/README.md

 * Possibility to set 2D pixel size for the screen.

-* Extremely simple entity and gamestate system with fixed timestep updates.
+* Simple entity and gamestate system with fixed timestep updates.

 * A HTML template file that gets exported along with the js output.
-Build and zip it and you're done.

 * The release JS build uses the Google closure js minifier.